 SCO-267, identified by SCOHIA researchers and collaborators, is a GPR40 full agonist, which has a new chemical structure and binds to a site independent of the fasiglifam binding site.
 Contrary to GPR40 partial agonists, which increase insulin secretion only, a GPR40 full agonist such as SCO-267 is unique in that it increases the production of islet hormones and gut hormones.
 SCO-267 increases the levels of GLP-1, GIP, and peptide YY, and thus, decreases body weight in obesity models.
 In addition to these hormones, SCO-267 increases insulin secretion and improves glucose control more effectively than GPR40 partial agonists and dipeptidyl peptidase-4 inhibitors.
 Furthermore, SCO-267 increases the secretion of glucagon, which has a major role in liver metabolism and function, and improves liver parameters in preclinical models with liver-dysfunctions.

 Based on these observations, SCO-267 may be a new drug option for the treatment of diabetes, obesity, and non-alcoholic steatohepatitis.
-A Ph1 clinical study to evaluate the safety, pharmacokinetics, and pharmacodynamic effects of SCO-267 is ongoing.
+A Phase 1 study is ongoing.

 Blood glucose level